awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MariaDB.md

 ||+-----------------------------+----------------------------------------+-----------------------+------------------------------------+-----------------------------------------------------+||
 ```

 In this example, the `AutoUpgrade` value is `True` for MariaDB version 10\.2\.21\.
-So, the automatic minor upgrade target is MariaDB version 10\.2\.21, which highlighted in the output\.
+So, the automatic minor upgrade target is MariaDB version 10\.2\.21, which is highlighted in the output\.

 A MariaDB DB instance is automatically upgraded during your maintenance window if the following criteria are met:
 + The DB instance has the **Auto minor version upgrade** option enabled\.